pokepress/TCGRandomizer/README.md

 * Randomization of other misc Pokemon card data.
 * Being able to load the Pokemon TCG ROM from the file system.
 * Increase chance of a Challendge Cup being triggrered on boot in postgame.
+* Ability to change graphics for in-game coin.

 Contributions aren't expected but would always be welcome.